Overview of North Carolina Taxes

 A financial advisor in North Carolina can help you understand how taxes fit into your overall financial goals.
-Financial advisors can also help with investing and financial plans, including retirement, homeownership, insurance and more, to make sure you are preparing for the future.
+Financial advisors can also help with investing and financial planning - including retirement, homeownership, insurance and more - to make sure you are preparing for the future.

 North Carolina Income Taxes

 In North Carolina, taxpayers can claim itemized deductions for charitable contributions, mortgage interest and property taxes.
 The deductions for the latter two categories cannot exceed $20,000.
-Most other deductions that were previously available in North Carolina, including the Net Business Income deduction and the College Savings Program deduction, are no longer available.
+Most other deductions that were previously available in North Carolina, including the Net Business Income deduction and the College Savings Program deduction, are no longer available as of 2014.

 North Carolina Sales Tax

 The base sales tax in North Carolina is 4.75%.
-In addition to that statewide rate, every county in North Carolina collects a separate sales tax, which ranges from 2% to 2.75%.
-In Durham and Orange counties, there is an additional 0.5% tax which is used to fund the Research Triangle Regional Public Transportation Authority.
-In sum, that means sales tax rates in North Carolina range from 6.75% to 7.5%.
+In addition to that statewide rate, every county in North Carolina collects a separate sales tax, which ranges from 2% to 2.25% in most counties.
+In Durham and Orange counties specifically, there is an additional 0.5% tax which is used to fund the Research Triangle Regional Public Transportation Authority.
+In sum, that means sales tax rates in North Carolina range from 6.75% to 7.50%.
 Below are the sales tax rates for all the counties in North Carolina.

 |County||State Rate||County Rate||Total Sales Tax|

 Those rates apply to most products in the state as well as some services, including the repair of tangible personal property (including automobiles), laundry service and admissions to entertainment events (e.g. movie tickets).
 Most types of food are subject to a lower tax rate of 2%.
-Aircraft and boats also face a lower rate of 3% of the purchase price, or $1,500 total, whichever is lower.
+The retail sale of an aircraft is subject to 4.75% sales tax with a maximum of $2,500.
+The retail sale of a boat is subject to a lower rate of 3% of the purchase price or a $1,500 total, whichever is lower.

 North Carolina Property Tax

-Many counties in North Carolina collect property taxes at an effective rate (taxes paid as a percentage of home value) of less than 1%, making the state average effective property tax rate 0.86%, which is below the national average.
-Furthermore, the typical homeowner in North Carolina pays about $1,378 annually in property taxes, good for just over $100 per month.
+Many counties in North Carolina collect property taxes at an effective rate (taxes paid as a percentage of home value) of less than 1%, making the state average effective property tax rate 0.77%, which is below the national average.
+Furthermore, the typical homeowner in North Carolina pays about $1,493 annually in property taxes, good for just a little more than $120 per month.

 In general, however, rates are higher in North Carolina’s largest cities.
-For example, in Mecklenburg County, which includes Charlotte, the effective property tax rate is 1.11%.
-If you are looking into buying a home in North Carolina or are considering refinancing, our mortgage rates guide has all the information you need about getting a mortgage in the Tar Heel State.
+For example, in Mecklenburg County, which includes Charlotte, the effective property tax rate is 1.05%.
+If you are looking into buying a home in North Carolina or are considering refinancing, our mortgage rates guide has all the information you need about getting a mortgage there.